 (c) On the Conditions Deadline, ENA shall be satisfied that PGT will unconditionally release ENA from all obligations in respect of the Assigned Capacity effective the date of completion of the permanent capacity release specified in Section 2.1 of this Agreement;

-With respect to ECC, the Canadian Assigned Capacity and the assignment thereof, on or before the date of the Renewal Notification, each of NOVA and ANG shall have confirmed that Calpine satisfies its creditworthiness requirements for purposes of permitting the transfer and release of the Canadian Assigned Capacity to Calpine;
+With respect to ECC, the Canadian Assigned Capacity and the assignment thereof, on or before the date that the Non-Renewal Notification would need to be provided by Calpine, each of NOVA and ANG shall have confirmed that Calpine satisfies its creditworthiness requirements for purposes of permitting the transfer and release of the Canadian Assigned Capacity to Calpine;

-With respect to ECC, the Canadian Assigned Capacity and the assignment thereof, on or before the date of the Renewal Notification, ECC shall be satisfied that each of NOVA and ANG will unconditionally release ECC from all obligations in respect of the Canadian Assigned Capacity effective as of the Commencement Date; and
+With respect to ECC, the Canadian Assigned Capacity and the assignment thereof, on or before the date that the Non-Renewal Notification would need to be provided by Calpine, ECC shall be satisfied that each of NOVA and ANG will unconditionally release ECC from all obligations in respect of the Canadian Assigned Capacity effective as of the Commencement Date; and

 (f) Calpine shall have executed that certain Enfolio® Master Firm Purchase/Sale Agreement and its associated Transaction No.1 with ENA.

-If any of such conditions is not satisfied at or prior to the Conditions Deadline (or the Renewal Notification with respect to Sections 5.1(d) and (e)), Enron (or ECC with respect to Sections 5.1(d) and (e)) may terminate its obligations hereunder by giving written notice thereof to Calpine, in which event the Parties shall be released from all obligations under this Agreement, other than liabilities in respect of any representation and warranty made herein which is not true or any covenant which was required to be performed prior to such termination.
+If any of such conditions is not satisfied at or prior to the Conditions Deadline (or the date required in Sections 5.1(d) and (e) with respect thereto), Enron (or ECC with respect to Sections 5.1(d) and (e)) may terminate its obligations hereunder by giving written notice thereof to Calpine, in which event the Parties shall be released from all obligations under this Agreement, other than liabilities in respect of any representation and warranty made herein which is not true or any covenant which was required to be performed prior to such termination.

 11 Calpine's Conditions.
 Calpine's obligations to accept the assignment of the Assigned Capacity are subject to the following conditions: